AxonIQ/reference-guide/extensions/jobrunrpro.md

 ## Spring usage

-For spring usage, be sure to include the starters, both of JobRunr Pro and the extension.
-The deadline manager should be available by autowiring.
+For Spring usage, be sure to include the starters, both of JobRunr Pro and the extension.
+The deadline manager should be available by auto wiring when using the starter.
 It can by used in aggregates and sagas using something like:
 ```java
 @Autowired